 - Morally Ambiguous Doctorate: Some of the songs he plays can probably cause brain damage.

 - More Popular Spin Off: How he got his start.

-- Real Song Theme Tune: The opening theme is "Pico and Sepulveda", originally recorded by Freddy Martin (under the name Felix Figueroa) in 1947, but eventually replaced with a newer version about Demento.
+- Real Song Theme Tune: The opening theme is "Pico and Sepulveda", originally recorded by Freddy Martin (under the name Felix Figueroa) in 1947, but eventually replaced with an instrumental version.
 The show closes with the 1928 song "Cheerio, Cherry Lips, Cheerio" by Scrappy Lambert.